-Our management's discussion and analysis of our financial condition and results of operations are based on our financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
-The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities and expenses and the disclosure of contingent assets and liabilities in our financial statements.
-On an ongoing basis, we evaluate our estimates and judgments, including those related to research and development expenses.
+Our management's discussion and analysis of our financial condition and results of operations are based on our financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles (GAAP).
+The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses and the disclosure of contingent assets and liabilities in our financial statements.
+On an ongoing basis, we evaluate our estimates and judgments, including those related to grant revenue and research and development expenses.
 We base our estimates on historical experience, known trends and events, and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

 Our critical accounting policies are those that require us to make subjective estimates and judgments about matters that are uncertain and are likely to have a material impact on our financial condition and results of operations, as well as the specific manner in which we apply those principles.
-For a description of our critical accounting policies, please see Item 1 of Part I, "Notes to Condensed Financial Statements-Note 2-Basis of Presentation and Summary of Significant Accounting Policies" of this Quarterly Report on Form 10-Q, and Note 2 to our Financial Statements and our Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K filed with the SEC on March 19, 2024.
-There have not been any material changes to our critical accounting policies since December 31, 2023.
+For a description of our critical accounting policies, please see Item 1 of Part I, "Notes to Condensed Financial Statements - Note 2 - Basis of Presentation and Summary of Significant Accounting Policies" of this Quarterly Report on Form 10-Q, and Note 2 to our Financial Statements and our Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Prospectus, dated March 25, 2021, filed pursuant to Rule 424(b) under the Securities Act with the Securities and Exchange Commission on March 26, 2021.
+There have not been any material changes to our critical accounting policies since December 31, 2020.